Scotchester/jellybeans/_posts/2022-04-15-howe-spiced-jumbo-jelly-beans.md

 significantly less than in less-homogenous areas of the country.
 The reason I give it a 4 is because for some of the beans, I find this to be a good thing.
-So, the score of each will be the flavor plus that 4.
+So, the score of each will be the Flavor plus that 4.

 So, here’s the list, in the order Howe’s has them on their website.